divinites/tong-wang-academic/content/publication/icorating/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Sheng Zhao
+- Zhao, Sheng
-- Mengqiu Zhou
+- Zhou, Mengqiu

 # Author notes (optional)